eremina-official/wiki-app/README.md

 A web application which returns a list of wiki article tiltles in all available languages.

-The articles are searched in English Wikipedia with provided keywords or with a url to a wiki page.
+The articles are searched in English Wikipedia using provided keywords or a url to a wiki page.

 All data are returned by [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page).